mui/material-ui/docs/src/pages/guides/composition/composition.md

 In order to provide the maximum flexibility and performance, we need a way to know the nature of the child elements a component receives.
-To solve this problem we tag some of the components when needed with a `muiName` static property.
+To solve this problem we tag some of the components with a `muiName` static property when needed.

 You may, however, need to wrap a component in order to enhance it, which can conflict with the `muiName` solution.
 If you wrap a component, verify if